Bruce Castle: Origins of the name

 The name Bruce Castle is derived from the House of Bruce, who had historically owned a third of the manor of Tottenham.
 However, there was no castle in the area, and it is unlikely that the family lived nearby.
 Upon his accession to the Scottish throne in 1306, Robert I of Scotland forfeited his lands in England, including the Bruce holdings in Tottenham, ending the connection between the Bruce family and the area.
 The former Bruce land in Tottenham was granted to Richard Spigurnell and Thomas Hethe.

 The three parts of the manor of Tottenham were united in the early 15th century under the Gedeney family and have remained united since.
 In all early records, the building is referred to as the Lordship House.
-The name Bruce Castle first appears to have been adopted by Henry Hare, 2nd Baron Coleraine (1635–1708), although Daniel Lysons speculates in The Environs of London (1795) the name's use dates to the late 13th century.
+The name Bruce Castle first appears to have been adopted by Henry Hare, 2nd Baron Coleraine (1635–1708), although Daniel Lysons speculates in The Environs of London (1795) that the use of this name dates to the late 13th century.

 Architecture

 A detached, cylindrical Tudor tower stands immediately to the south-west of the house, and is generally considered to be the earliest part of the building; however, Lysons believes it to have been a later addition.
 The tower is built of local red brick, and is 21 ft tall, with walls 3 ft thick.
 In 2006, excavations revealed that it continues for some distance below the current ground level.
 It was described in 1829 as being over a deep well, and being used as a dairy.

 Sources disagree on the house's initial construction date, and no records survive of its construction.
 There is some archaeological evidence dating parts of the building to the 15th century; William Robinson's History and Antiquities of the Parish of Tottenham (1840) suggests a date of about 1514, although the Royal Commission on Historic Monuments attributes it to the late 16th century.
 Nikolaus Pevsner speculates the front may have formed part of a courtyard house of which the remainder has disappeared.

-The Grade I mansion's principal façade has been substantially remodelled.
+The front of the mansion has been substantially remodelled.
 The house is made of red brick with ashlar quoining and the principal façade, terminated by symmetrical matching bays, has tall paned windows.
 The house and detached tower are among the earliest uses of brick as the principal building material for an English house.

 Henry Hare, 2nd Baron Coleraine (1635–1708) oversaw a substantial remodelling of the house in 1684, and much of the existing south façade dates from that time.
-The end bays were heightened, and the central porch was rebuilt with stone quoins and pilasters, a balustraded top and a small tower and cupola.
+The end bays were heightened, and the central porch was rebuilt with stone quoins and pilasters, a balustraded top, a small tower and cupola.
 A plan from 1684 shows the hall in the house's centre, with service rooms to the west and the main parlour to the east.
 On the first floor, the dining room was over the hall, the main bedchamber over the kitchen, and a lady's chamber over the porch.